rwth-acis/hye-youtube-docker/README.md

 * [las2peer User Information Service](https://github.com/rwth-acis/las2peer-user-information-service) In order to upload and start this service, please download its source code [here](https://github.com/rwth-acis/las2peer-user-information-service/releases/tag/v0.2.3), build it according to instructions and deploy it to the las2peer network
 * [las2peer File Service](https://github.com/rwth-acis/las2peer-fileservice) In order to upload and start this service, please download its source code [here](https://github.com/rwth-acis/las2peer-FileService/releases/tag/v3.0.0), build it according to instructions and deploy it to the las2peer network
 * [las2peer Contact Service](https://github.com/rwth-acis/las2peer-contact-service) This service is deployed, just like the others, as described above, however it additionally requires the creation of a user agent.
-This is also best achieved using the Node Front-End via the [Agent Tools](http://localhost:8080/las2peer/webapp/agent-tools) tab.
-The credentials have to match the data passed to the backend deployment (see `CONTACT_STORER_NAME` and `CONTACT_STORER_PW` in the table below).
+The credentials have to match the data passed to the backend deployment (see `HYE_SERVICE_AGENT_NAME` and `HYE_SERVICE_AGENT_PW` in the table below)

 #### Configuration parameters
-The following parameters are passed as enviornment variables either to the respective container in the docker-compose file or the respective kubernetes deployment file.
+The following parameters are passed as environment variables either to the respective container in the docker-compose file or the respective kubernetes deployment file.

 | Variable Name | Default Value | Description |
 | ------------- | ------------- | ----------- |